Wei-Hong29/Analysis-of-Consumer-Financial-Complaints/README.md

 # Analysis-of-Consumer-Financial-Complaints

--Done as an assignment in one of my degree's data science unit.
+- Done as an assignment in one of my degree's data science unit.
--Data analysed can be found here(due to Github limiting file sizes to 25MB): https://drive.google.com/file/d/1k8_RCNhjhG-UahDTMYSNmKy193AEo3cl/view?usp=sharing
+- Data analysed can be found here(due to Github limiting file sizes to 25MB): https://drive.google.com/file/d/1k8_RCNhjhG-UahDTMYSNmKy193AEo3cl/view?usp=sharing

-The data analysis is done in the following steps:
+###The data analysis is done in the following steps:
 - Step 0: Draw 40,000 samples from our data file(bankcomplaints.csv)

 - Step a: Pre-processing